smehrhof/2024_effort_study/README.md

 Sara Mehrhof & Camilla Nord

+# Data

+All data used in our study can be found in the `/data` directory.

+### Processed data

+The cleaned, raw data resulting from our study can be found in the `/processed_data` directory.
+Data processing includes cleaning of individual questionnaires according to questionnaire manuals and applying pre-registered exclusion criteria.

+### Model fit

+An empty folder structure for model fit objects produced by scripts in the `/analyses` directory.

+# Code

+All code used to run analyses for our study can be found in the `/code` directory.
+Some scripts may call supporting functions and stan scripts found in the `/functions` and `/stan` directories.

-## Analyses
+### Analyses

 All code used for our main study analyses can be found in the `/analyses` directory.
-Analyses for the test-restes reliability study can be found in the `/test_retest` directory.
-Some scripts may call functions and stan scripts found in the `/functions` and `/stan` directories.
 The analyses steps are structured as follows:

-#### 0 Simulation study

-Code used for a simulation study to validate the models included in our model space.
-Presented in the Supplementary material 1.

-#### 1 Data processing

-Processing raw data for both the main data collection and the follow up data collection, including cleaning of individual questionnaires according to questionnaire manuals and applying exclusion criteria.

-#### 2 Descriptives
+#### 1 Descriptives

 Descriptive data analyses including demographics, psychiatric comorbidities, task metrics, and questionnaire measures.

-#### 3 Task - model agnostic
+#### 2 Task - model agnostic

 Model agnostic analyses of task data.

-#### 4 Task - model based
+#### 3 Task - model based

-Model based analyses of task data, includes model fitting, checking for model convergence, model validation, and posterior predictive checks.
+Model based analyses of task data, includes model fitting, checking for model convergence, model comparison, model validation, and posterior predictive checks.

-#### 5 Main analyses
+#### 4 Main analyses

 Main analyses as described in the first pre-registration (see https://osf.io/2x3au).

-#### 6 MDD HC comparison
+#### 5 MDD-HC comparison

 Exploratory analyses comparing subjects meeting criteria for current major depressive episode to age and gender matched healthy controls.

-#### 7 Circadian analyses
+#### 6 Circadian analyses

 Main analyses investigating circadian effects, as described in the second pre-registration (see https://osf.io/y4fbe).

+### Test retest

+All code used for our analyses of our in person test-retest reliability study can be found in the `/test_retest` directory.
+The analyses steps are structured as follows:

+#### 1 Descriptives

+Descriptive data analyses including demographics and questionnaire measures.

+#### 2 Task - model agnostic

+Model agnostic analyses of task data.

+#### 3 Task - model based

+Model based analyses of task data, includes model fitting, checking for model convergence, model comparison.

+#### 4 Test retest reliability

+Analyses of test-retest reliability, includes intra-class correlations, Pearson's correlations, and posterior predictions.

+### Simulation study

+All code used for our simulation study can be found in the `/simulation_study` directory.
+Results are presented in the Supplementary material 1.

-## Task
+### Task

-Code used to run the novel, online effort expenditure task.
+All code used to run the novel, online effort expenditure task can be found in the `/task` directory.